kubestellar/kubestellar/docs/content/v0.20/architecture.md

 ## KubeStellar Controller Manager

 This module manages binding controller (a.k.a placement controller before the rename mentioned at the very beginning of this doc) and status controller.
-The binding controller watches `BindingPolicy` and workload objects on the Workload Definition Space (WDS) and wraps workload objects into a manifest for delivery through the Inventory and Transport Space (ITS).
+The binding controller watches `BindingPolicy` and workload objects on the Workload Definition Space (WDS) and and maintains in the Inventory and Transport Space (ITS) a wrapped object per workload object to be delivered.
 The status controller watches for *WorkStatus* objects on the ITS and updates the status of objects in the WDS when singleton status is requested in the `BindingPolicy` for those objects.
 There is one instance of a KubeStellar Controller Manager for each WDS.
 Currently this controller-manager runs in the KubeFlex hosting cluster and is responsible of installing the required CRDs in the associated WDS.
 More details on the internals of this module are provided in [KubeStellar Controllers Architecture](#kubestellar-controllers-architecture).